Overview#

 Check the documentation website's home page to get another overview of Perses with visuals.

 Perses is first and foremost a dashboard tool that you can use to display a variety of observability data.
-It currently supports Prometheus metrics & Tempo traces, with plans to expand its capabilities in the future to include logging, profiling, additional technologies for monitoring and tracing, and more.
+It currently supports Prometheus metrics, Tempo traces, Loki for logs, Pyroscope for profiling, bringing together all four observability pillars in one place.
+As the project continues to evolve, it will expand support for additional tools to give users even more flexibility and insight.

 Perses is a Cloud Native Computing Foundation sandbox project.